 This document creates a new IANA registry for the Dispatch type field shown in the header definitions Section 5.
-This document defines the values IPv6, LOWPAN_HC1 header compression, BC0 broadcast and two escapes values (not a LOWPAN frame and ESC to allow additional dispatch bytes).
+This document defines the values IPv6, LOWPAN\HC1 header compression, BC0 broadcast and two escape patterns (NALP to indicate not a LOWPAN frame and ESC to allow additional dispatch bytes).
 This document defines this field to be 8 bits long.
-The value 0 being reserved and not used, this allows for a total of 254 different values, which should be more than enough.
+The values 00xxxxx being reserved and not used, this allows for a total of 192 different values, which should be more than enough.
+If header compression formats in addition to HC1 are defined or if additional TCP, ICMP HC2 formats are defined, it is expected that these will use reserved dispatch values following LOWPAN\HC1.
+If additional mesh delivery formats are defined these will use reserved values following LOWPAN\BC0.